8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220501/content.md

 Still rebalancing the 401k.
 It’s going pretty well.

-I’m also finding, for me, checking my portfolio apps everyday is helping my anxiety and fear.
+I’m finding, for me, checking my portfolio apps everyday is helping my anxiety and fear.
 Unpacking my relationship with money and being broke.

-Since part of this exercise is to become more comfortable talking about money and, by extension improve my own relationships to money, let’s lean into this.
+Since part of this exercise is to become more comfortable talking about money and, by extension, improve my own relationships to money, let’s lean into this.

 Until I was 30 years old my income had me seated just below, or far below, the [poverty line as of 2021](https://www.investopedia.com/terms/f/fpl.asp).
 My teenage years, by income, my family would be considered upper-middle to lower-upper class, but my father had a fair amount of debt to contend with.
-Prior to that, my childhood, while my father was still active military, we were middle class and my parents tried so hard to put us in good schools and neighborhoods we could barely afford; money felt like a heavy burden for half that time and the other half, my early childhood, felt like we were the richest people on the planet—at least for me.
+Prior to that, my childhood, while my father was still active military, we were middle class and my parents tried so hard to put us in good schools and neighborhoods we could barely afford.

+For my teenage years money felt like a burden.
+For my childhood I felt like I had the richest family ever.

 From birth to adulthood, early childhood was my happiest and most content time.

 I graduated college when I was around 25 years old, with over 100,000 [.United States Dollars](USD) in student loan and credit card debt.
-I could afford to food and rent or make payments on debts, but not both.
-I ended up going back to school to keep the student loans in deferment; taking on more debt to avoid paying of the debts I had.
+I could afford to pay for food and rent or make payments on debts, but not both.
+I ended up going back to school to keep the student loans in deferment; taking on more debt to avoid defaulting on the debts I had.
 I’ve never been particularly ambitious when it comes to money or advancing in a career; I’ve also never been particularly adept at writing résumés.
 With that said, I couldn’t just keep racking up debt the way I was.

 I was attending graduate school when I was living in my car in 2010 around age 30; the homeless graduate student.